Vavaʻu: Economy

-Vavaʻu is popular with sailors and other tourists, because of its scenic beauty.
-It is one of the most prominent tourism sites in Tonga.
-From May to October, the Port of ’Utu Vava’u welcomes sailing boats from all over the world and arranges for tourists to dive with humpback whales and explore underwater caves.
+Vavaʻu is popular with sailors and other tourists, because of its scenery.
+It is one of the most visited tourism sites in Tonga.
+From May to October, the Port of ’Utu Vava’u attracts sailing boats from elsewhere in the world and arranges for tourists to dive with humpback whales and explore underwater caves.
 The island is served by Vavaʻu International Airport.

 Tourism, agriculture, and fishing are the main sources of income for the inhabitants.
 The vanilla beans grown here are considered among the best in the world.
 Giant clams are farmed, and pearls are cultured.

-Vavaʻu is considered one of the best places in the world to catch sailfish.
+Vavaʻu is also a sport fishing destination, including for sailfish.

 Ecology

 Vavaʻu is home to 262 species of plants, 11 species of lizard, 38 species of bird, and 41 species of terrestrial snail.